 STEP 4.

-Insert the guitar pick between the display bezel and screen and carefully move it along the side until the bezel is separated.
+Insert the guitar pick under the bezel and carefully move it along the side until the bezel is separated.

 STEP 5.